Common Name: Japanese Knotweed

 Any person, corporation, business or other retail entity distributing Japanese and/or giant knotweeds for sale within the state must have information directly affixed to the plant or container packaging that it is being sold with, indicating that it is inadvisable to plant this species within 100 feet of a water body or its designated flood plain, as defined by Minnesota Statute 103F.111, Subdivision 4.
 View Minnesota Noxious Weed Law for more information.

 Japanese knotweed is native to eastern Asia and was imported to England in the mid-1800s as an ornamental.
 It was prized and planted in many famous gardens.
 In the late 1800s, it was brought to the United States and was planted in gardens and used for erosion control along roadways and embankments.
 Japanese knotweed escaped cultivation, overtook desirable vegetation and was recognized as a problem by the early 1900s.
 Japanese knotweed plants in Europe and North America are known to be clones of a single female plant.
 Japanese knotweed hybridizes with giant knotweed to form the Bohemian knotweed species.

 - Japanese knotweed is a shrub-like, semi-woody perennial growing up to 9 feet tall.

-- Leaves are simple, alternate, up to 6 inches long by 4 inches wide, and broadly ovate with pointed tips.
+- Leaves are simple, alternate, up to 6 inches long by 4 inches wide, and broadly ovate with pointed tips and a square base.

-- Plants produce either male or female flowers in white clusters at the upper leaf axils in late August and September.
-Female flowers can produce small 3-angled black-brown fruit, but seed production is rare.
+- Plants produce flowers in creamy whitish clusters at the upper leaf axils in late August and September and can produce small 3-angled black-brown papery fruit.

 Japanese knotweed flowers, photo by Minnesota Department of Agriculture (MDA).